vlab-cs-ucsb/LibStranger/README.md

 Test & Usage
 ============
-You can run the testprogram to test stranger library.
+You can compile & run the simple test program [test_stranger.c](testprogram/test_stranger.c) that comes with LibStranger to test stranger library.
 Here is how to compile and run this program:
 ```bash
 $> cd testprogram